SAYOOLA591/Microsoft-Azure-HoneyPot/README.md

 Windows Honeypot Setup & Log Strategy

 Virtual Machine Setup:
 Create a Windows VM, ensuring RDP port 3389 is publicly exposed.
-After deployment, log in via public IP/password to configure log forwarding to Azure Log Analytics.
+After deployment, log in via the public IP address and password to configure log forwarding to Azure Log Analytics.

 Log Forwarding Strategy:
-To manage costs, forward only specific Security logs Event ID 4625 (logon failure), and  using custom XPath filtering for Event ID 4624 (successful logon), specifically tracking Logon Types 7 (Workstation Unlock) and 10 (RemoteInteractive) for critical Digital Forensic Analysis.
+To manage costs, forward only specific Security logs, Event ID 4625 (logon failure), and use custom XPath filtering for Event ID 4624 (successful logon).
+Specifically, track Logon Types 7 (Workstation Unlock) and 10 (Remote Interactive) for critical Digital Forensic Analysis.

 Create Data Collection Endpoint (DCE) & Data Collection Rule (DCR).
 Just as it was done with the Cowrie.